openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 This forum thread has examples of how to use snapshots and streams in a sitemap.
 <https://community.openhab.org/t/ip-camera-how-to-clickable-thumbnail-overview-in-sitemaps-that-opens-up-to-a-larger-view/77990>

-If you use Habpanel, then these widgets are worth checking out.
+If you use HABpanel, then these widgets are worth checking out.
 <https://community.openhab.org/t/custom-widget-camera-clickable-thumbnails-that-open-a-stream/101275>